Martin Hopkins is an agricultural contractor and Anthony Flanagan was working for him, driving a combine harvester.

 During the last day of the combine season, there were three or four-acres of corn to cut before it started raining.

-It did start to rain, and the corn ears got stuck inside the combine and Anthony decided to clear it out by getting in beside the bin and manually unblocking the build-up.
+It did start to rain, and the corn ears got stuck inside the combine, so Anthony decided to clear it out.

 As he got into the tank, he stood on a guard to reach the grain and clear the corn away with his hands.